 - It is possible to use the techniques presented here to hone your own training, for you to develop the right mental processes for success

 - There are no academic prerequisites for this course, although some experience as a coach or athlete is desirable

-This sport psychology course teaches students how to apply sport psychology tools on themselves or others.
+This sport psychology course teaches students how to apply sport psychology tools on themselves.
 Everything you need for the course will be provided, including Powerpoint slides and video.
 Students could reasonably be expected to complete this course over 4-8 weeks if working on 1-2 topics per week.
 The course is structured to be undertaken sequentially.
 This course would suit people wanting to learn more about themselves as athletes or coaches, or to see how sport psychologists work with athletes and coaches.
-The course gives you information, and an opportunity to use this information on yourself or others, but does not include assessment.
+The course gives you information, and an opportunity to use this information on yourself, but does not include assessment.